 Ms. Loretta Lee is the wife of Mr. CT Lai.
 Mr. KM Lai is a cousin of Mr. CT Lai and cousin-in-law of Ms. Loretta Lee.
-For further information on the relations and biographical details of each Director, please refer to pages 46 to 48 of this annual report.
+For further information on the relations and biographical details of each Director, please refer to pages 49 to 51 of this annual report.

 With a view to achieving a sustainable and balanced development, the Directors recognise the diversity of the Board, including but not limited to gender, age, cultural and educational background, ethnicity, professional experience, skills, knowledge and length of services as essential elements in supporting the attainment of its strategic objectives and its sustainable development.
 The Board is responsible for formulating the Group's overall strategies, making major corporate and operational decisions of the Group and presenting a clear guidance to the senior management.
-The senior management are responsible for supervising and executing the Board policies and strategies, as well as provision of updates on the Group's performance to the Board to deliver and discharge its duties.
+The senior management are responsible for supervising and executing the Board policies and strategies, as well as provision of updates on the Group's performance to the Board to enable the Board to deliver and discharge its duties.
+Such arrangements are reviewed periodically to ensure that they remain appropriate to Company's needs.